Add a personal touch

 Something Old, Something New...

 ...something borrowed, something blue (and a silver sixpence in her shoe).
-A rhyme that nearly everyone is familiar with, although more often than not the final lines is omitted - this could be because of the lack of a sixpence in modern currency.
+A rhyme that nearly everyone is familiar with, although more often than not the final lines are omitted - this could be because of the lack of a sixpence in modern currency.
 These somethings were all to symbolise something different, and it's said that if a bride wears these at her wedding, she will receive good luck in those specific areas.
 The something old was for protection for a baby to come.
 Blue was a sign of fidelity, and that is what the something blue would symbolise.
 The borrowed item should be from another happy bride, to provide good luck in the bride's marriage.
 The sixpence was slipped into the show by the father of the bride, to signify good luck and to wish prosperity in the marriage.
 Over time the items have taken on different meanings, yet the symbolism is still regarded just as highly by a bride on her special day.
 Something old is often said to mean continuity, with the something new portraying optimism for the future.
 Something borrowed and something blue still retain a lot of their roots, symbolising borrowed happiness and fidelity, respectively.

 The Sun Sets on the Evil Eye

 In Victorian Lancashire, it was said that the old and blue items would protect the bride against the 'Evil Eye'.
 This was a curse which could be passed on with just a malicious glare, often without the bride even noticing.
-This glare could make the her infertile.
+This glare could make her infertile.
 The borrowed something was often the underwear of a woman who had already had children.
 This has been noted to protect the bride in two different ways.
 The first being that it would cause the 'Evil Eye' to believe that the bride was already fertile, and thus circumventing the curse.
 The second being that it would communicate fertility to the bride from someone who was already blessed with children.

 Unique Gifts for the Bride